Kyagara/discord-esports/README.md

 ### lolstaticdata

+> You can disable the spell and champion command in the config file and skip this step if you don't need this command.

 This bot requires the data provided from [lolstaticdata](https://github.com/meraki-analytics/lolstaticdata).
-For now, only champion data is needed, so you can just run `python lolstaticdata.champions`.
+For now, only champion data is needed, so you can just run `python -m lolstaticdata.champions`.

-After copying the champions data folder to the root of the project, a champion should have a path like `./champions/Aatrox.json`.
+After copying the champions data folder to the root of the project, a champion should have a path like `./data/champions/Aatrox.json`.

-Run `go run ./normalize`, this will create a folder with a path for a champion like `./champions/normalized/Aatrox.json`.
+Run `go run ./normalize`, this will create a folder with a path for a champion like `./data/champions/normalized/Aatrox.json`.

 ### Bot Settings